 Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 2 lunches, and 5 dinners with wine included at dinners; Transportation to get luggage (and tired cyclists!) to destination; Use of bike; A wine-tasting; Map and routes.
-All HE Travel tours include complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Transportation to and from Avignon; 4 lunches; 2 dinners; Souvenirs, snacks, admissions; Gratuities for guides and HE Travel Tour Directors.